Top 10 Ways Women Hold Themselves Back: International Women’s Day (Part 1)

 5. We expect tomorrow will solve issues today; We think yesterday is some kind of projection of tomorrow.

-Looking ahead to the future as some saviour shows up in our minds in the form of “when this happens, when I achieve that” all-will-be-well-at-that-time thinking.
 I can’t even count the moments I’ve wasted thinking about the lovely future when I could have been embracing and grounding it in my moment.
-It sort of disappoints me but, what the hell, all we have is right now and I can’t cry over burnt bread: we only ever act in right now.
-Thinking that my past lack of presence is somehow bad can only happen when I think of it as some sort of projection into the future.
-Like something I did 5 minutes ago dictates what I’ll do with the next 5 minutes.
+It sort of disappoints me but, what the hell, all we have is right now and I can’t cry over burnt bread: we only ever act in the ‘right now’.
 The only thing we have no control over is the fact that things will change.
 That’s a guarantee.
 We have no say in the change if we wait for tomorrow to change today for us.
-People with the most horrendous childhoods have and do end up in the highest reaches of success, completely owning and transmuting the very afflictions they were programmed with as children.
 We are alchemists; the present moment is our philosopher’s stone.
 We can change anything by applying that presence; it’s magic.